Kuifje02/vrpy/paper/paper.md

 # Introduction

 The Vehicle Routing Problem (VRP) is amongst the most well known combinatorial optimization problems.
-The most classical version of the VRP, the Capacitated VRP (CVRP), can be described as follows.
+The most classical version of the VRP, the Capacitated VRP (CVRP) [@laporte2007you], can be described as follows.
 A fleet of vehicles with uniform capacity must serve customers with known demand for a single commodity.
 The vehicles start and end their routes at a common depot and each customer must be served by exactly one vehicle.
 The objective is to assign a sequence of customers to each truck of the fleet (a route), minimizing the total distance traveled, such that all customers are served and the total demand served by each truck does not exceed its capacity.
 Note that the VRP generalises the well-known traveling salesman problem (TSP) and is therefore computationally intractable.

 Mathematicians have started tackling VRPs since 1959 [@dantzig1959truck].
 Ever since, algorithms and computational power have not stopped improving.
-State of the art techniques include column generation approaches  [@costa2019exact] on which ``vrpy`` relies; more details are given hereafter.
+State of the art techniques include column generation approaches  [@costa2019exact; bramel1997solving] on which ``vrpy`` relies; more details are given hereafter.

 ``vrpy`` is of interest to the operational research community and others (e.g., logisticians, supply chain analysts) who wish to solve vehicle routing problems, and therefore has many obvious applications in industry.